jelenajoksa/CorrDetFramework/README.md

 Step 1.
 Install all the requirements pip install -r requirements.txt

 Step 2.
-In params.yaml set the parameters values for the total transactions amount per company and for the event and time period
+In params.yaml set the parameters values:
+1. for the total transactions amount per company and
+2. for the event and time period

 Step 3.
 Run  python src/cutoff.py, outcome: data/data/cutoff_data.csv
+Step 4.
+Follow the process from the pipeline.png